deathtothecorporation/plunder-docs/setup/installation.md

 <figure><img src="../.gitbook/assets/mandelbrot-ui.png" alt=""><figcaption></figcaption></figure>

-Change the width and height to 100 and click "resize" (for expediency).
+Change the width and height to 100 and click "resize" (Keeping a small size for expediency).
 Then click "generate fractal".
 After a few seconds you'll see a fractal appear in the canvas.
 Congratulations, you just ran a plunder app.

 Soon you'll learn how to write one of your own.